mstrumillo/phosp_hotspots/README.md

  A2ZVI7_8293     66    324     66    324 PF00069.24  Pkinase           Domain     1   264   264    245.8   4.3e-73   1 CL0016   predicted_active_site 211,189
 A3A2W5_8676     13    304     13    304 PF00069.24  Pkinase           Domain     1   264   264    227.6   1.6e-67   1 CL0016   predicted_active_site 157,138
 A3A2W5_8678     13    304     13    304 PF00069.24  Pkinase           Domain     1   264   264    227.6   1.6e-67   1 CL0016   predicted_active_site 157,138
+if the active sites are any different the "active_dataframe" requires updating

 what variables to edit in 00.run_phosps_hotspots.py:
-240 how_many_permuts=100####################HOW MANY PERMUTS (100 is the usual, but can be more or less) 229 pdb_name="PF00001_6fk7_A_55_306+55"##############thats the name that appears in alignment.ali + its start (thats how the columns named) treshold and fore_val - pvalue threshold and foreground value that will allow hotspot (only in phosp_hotspots)
+240 how_many_permuts=100####################HOW MANY PERMUTS (100 is the usual, but can be more or less) 229 pdb_name="PF00001_6fk7_A_55_306+55"##############thats the name that appears in alignment.ali + its start (thats how the columns named) treshold and fore_val - pvalue threshold and foreground value that will allow hotspot (only in 00.phosp_hotspots)